Price Interpretability of Prediction Markets: A Convergence Analysis: Exponential Utility and Risk Measure-Based Market

-The above result shows that the limit price of the $i$-th security is a \textit{weighted power mean} of the beliefs of the traders and the market maker.
-When $\gamma \rightarrow 0$, the penalty function becomes the \textit{cross entropy}, and its corresponding limiting price is exactly the arithmetic mean of trader beliefs. {Another notable feature evident in Proposition \ref{prop_exp_unique} and Corollary \ref{cor:mean_exact} is that both formulae are solely dependent on risk parameters while independent of initial wealth allocation.
-This confirms the importance of the risk attitude in the price forming process.}
+for $i=1,\ldots,I$. \end{corollary} } \tb{ The price formula (\ref{power_mean_exact}) shows that the limit price is a \textit{weighted power mean} of the traders' beliefs where the weight is a trader dependent parameter $h_j$.
+When $\gamma \rightarrow 0$, the penalty function becomes the \textit{cross entropy}, i.e., $\alpha_0(\b{p})= -\sum \limits_{i=1}^I \theta_{i} \log(p_i) h_0$ with $\alpha_j = -\sum \limits_{i=1}^I \pi_{i,j}\log(p_i)h_{j}$ for $j=1,\ldots,J$, and the corresponding limiting price becomes the arithmetic weighted mean of trader beliefs.
+Regarding the selection of parameter $h_j$, one particular choice is the initial wealth of each trader.
+In some application, such as the artificial prediction market \cite{Chakravorti:2023}, these parameters can be viewed as the hyper-parameters which control the overall model performance. }